saldarji/darjix/scripts/edtech-news-config.md

 - **Sort By**: popularity

 ## Query Strategy 1: Policy & Institutional News
-- **Keywords**: "higher education" OR "education policy" OR "education funding" OR "edtech" OR "education reform" OR "college" OR "university" OR "student loans" OR "academic" OR "campus" OR "tuition" OR "enrollment" OR "student debt"
+- **Keywords**: "higher education" OR "education policy" OR "education funding" OR "edtech" OR "education reform" OR "student loans" OR "academic" OR "tuition" OR "enrollment" OR "student debt" OR "Department of Education" OR "federal education" OR "education legislation"
 - **Keywords in Title**: true
 - **Focus**: Major policy changes, funding announcements, institutional changes, significant edtech developments